- Platform expand_more

 - Solutions expand_more

 Timberlake Cabinetry is a division of American Woodmark Corporation, the second largest manufacturer of kitchen cabinets in the U.S. and Canada.
 They use the Widen Collective® to empower their salesforce with self-serve access to sales literature, digital assets, and collateral.

 The marketing team realized this workflow was inefficient and unsustainable.
-So in 2013, they began researching digital asset management (DAM) systems, and in late 2014 they implemented the Widen Collective.
+In 2013, they began researching digital asset management (DAM) systems and in late 2014, they implemented the Collective.